 Welcome to another Behind the Lens post where I interview a talented wedding photographer whom I’ve had the pleasure of collaborating with.
 Every photographer has their own distinct style so the purpose of this series is to help you choose a photographer whose style best represents you.
 Thus I want you to meet them not as “vendors” but as potential friends who just so happen to have the skills to creatively chronicle your special day in pictures.

-What’s the quirkiest wedding you’ve photographed?
+Can you tell us about the quirkiest wedding or engagement shoot you’ve photographed?

-The most unusual or unexpected location you’ve shot a wedding at?
+How about the most unusual or unexpected location you’ve shot a wedding at?